-- 17. (1) Subject to subsection (4), a service provider shall keep the records specified in subsection (2) and such additional records as may be specified in the Code- - (a) in a form that enables them to be made available on a timely basis, when lawfully required, to the Commission or law enforcement authorities in Anguilla; and - (b) for at least the period specified in section 18.

-- (2) The records specified for the purposes of subsection (1) are- - (a) a copy of the evidence of identity obtained pursuant to the application of customer due diligence measures or ongoing monitoring, or information that enables a c opy of such evidence to be obtained; - (b) the supporting documents, data or information that have been obtained in respect of a business relationship or occasional transaction which is the subject of customer due diligence measures or ongoing monitoring; - (c) a record containing details relating to each transaction carried out by the service provider in the course of any business relationship or occasional transaction; - (d) all account files; and - (e) all business correspondence relating to a business relationship or an occasional transaction. - (3) The record to which paragraph (2)(c) refers must include sufficient information to enable the reconstruction of individual transactions.
+- 17. (1) Subject to subsection (4), a service provider shall keep the records specified in subsection (2) and such additional records as may be specified in an applicable Code- - (a) in a form that enables them to be made available on a timely basis, when lawfully required, to the Commission or law enforcement authorities in Anguilla; and - (b) for at least the period specified in section 18.
+(R.A.s 27/2009, s.
+12(a) and 36/2013, s.
+17(a)) - (2) The records specified for the purposes of subsection (1) are- - (a) a copy of the evidence of identity obtained pursuant to the application of customer due diligence measures or ongoing monitoring, or information that enables a copy of such evidence to be obtained; - (b) the supporting documents, data or information that have been obtained in respect of a business relationship or occasional transaction which is the subject of customer due diligence measures or ongoing monitoring; - (c) a record containing details relating to each transaction carried out by the service provider in the course of any business relationship or occasional transaction; - (d) all account files; and - (e) all business correspondence relating to a business relationship or an occasional transaction. - (3) The record to which paragraph (2)(c) refers must include sufficient information to enable the reconstruction of individual transactions.